 Compassionate, non-judgmental care for compulsive sexual behavior disorder

-We approach sex addiction treatment with the same compassion, rigor, and non-judgment we apply to every condition we treat.
+We treat it with the same compassion, rigor, and non-judgment we bring to every condition we see.
+Treatment is outpatient and confidential — you live at home, and evening and telehealth options let most clients keep working while they heal.
 There is no shame in seeking help — only courage.
-And help is available.

 Sex addiction deeply affects intimate relationships.
 Individual therapy addresses the attachment wounds, intimacy fears, and relational patterns that often underlie compulsive sexual behavior — creating the foundation for healthy intimacy.